 Iron Claw Robotics is committed to fostering, cultivating, and preserving a culture of diversity, equity and inclusion.
+We are actively trying to maximize the diversity of our team.

 We embrace and encourage our team member's differences in age, color, disability, ethnicity, family, gender identity or expression, language, national origin, physical and mental ability, political affiliation, race, religion, sexual orientation, socio-economic status, and other characteristics that make each of us unique.